avi-spc/drone-simulator/README.md

 ### About

-Drone simulator that performs drone motion based on time series data of longitudes and latitudes.
+Simulation platform to imitate and track drone’s movement on the world map based on chronological data of latitudes and longitudes from real life.

 ### Creating Mapbox API key